 Go filed in July Senate Bill (SB) 200 or the proposed “Act Modifying the Salary Schedule for Civilian Government Personnel” which seeks to increase the salaries of all government workers, including nurses and teachers.
 The bill will be discussed in the Senate plenary before the year ends.

-Go also added that some of the other bills that he filed will surely help nurses further in their professional development and in protecting the health of mothers and children.
+Go also added that some of the other bills that he filed will surely help nurses further in their professional development and in protecting the health of mothers and their children.

 “These bills seek to amend certain sections of the Philippine Nursing Act to provide for an advanced nursing education program; expand the coverage of the mandatory basic immunization program, institutionalize an Emergency Medical Services System and mandate the appointment of at least three barangay health workers in every barangay.”